Witness: 3 officers at Floyd killing didn't follow training

 Associated Press

 ST. PAUL, Minn.
-(AP) — Three former Minneapolis police officers charged with violating George Floyd’s civil rights did not follow the department’s use-of-force policy or training when Floyd was killed, the department’s training division commander at the time testified Friday.
+(AP) — The former head of training for the Minneapolis Police Department testified Friday that the three former officers charged with violating George Floyd’s rights did not follow policy or their training when he was killed.
+A defense attorney, though, said aspects of the training was lacking and that new officers are trained in a culture of obedience.

-Inspector Katie Blackwell said officers are trained that they have a duty to intervene to stop fellow officers from using unreasonable force, and are trained on neck restraints, how they should be applied and that they must provide follow-up care because they can be dangerous.
+Inspector Katie Blackwell said officers are trained that they have a duty to intervene to stop fellow officers from using unreasonable force.
+They are also trained on neck restraints, how they should be applied and that they must provide follow-up care because they can be dangerous.
 But she said former Officers J. Alexander Kueng, Thomas Lane and Tou Thao acted in a way that was “inconsistent” with the department’s policies.

 Federal prosecutors say the officers failed to act to save Floyd’s life on May 25, 2020, as fellow officer Derek Chauvin kneeled on the Black man’s neck for 9 1/2 minutes while Floyd was handcuffed, facedown and gasping for air.
 Kueng kneeled on Floyd’s back, Lane held his legs and Thao kept bystanders back.